 mating parameters: the mating system (e.g. random mating, random encounter with preference, competitive encounter without preference or competitive encounter with preference) and the size of the mating group M are also required.
 The minimal model is run using a single trait (G), more complex models can be run adding mating preference

-(P) and/or competitiveness (C).
+and/or competitiveness (C).

+- parameters for the physical structure of the genome: the number of chromosomes, the number of loci in the genome and their distribution on chromosomes.
+More specifically, the user specifies the probability of recombination between each contiguous pairs of loci, the maximum number of alleles per locus in the population, the allelic effects (i.e the

 A B

 0.06

 0.05

 400

 0.04